ironicbadger/ansible-role-docker-compose-generator/README.md

 Multiple services per compose file are also supported.
 Useful to run a database alongside an app, for example.

-By default, if a `compose.yaml` file is found it will be concatenated onto the remote host and placed under the `docker_compose_generator_output_path` which is the home folder of the ssh user.
+By default, if a `compose.yaml` file is found it will be included in the automation, and placed into the output `compose.yaml` on the remote host.
+This file is placed under the `docker_compose_generator_output_path` which is the home folder of the ssh user.
 The role also supports disabling specific compose files by matching the name of the file against a `host_var` or `group_var` file with the following variable:

 ```
 disabled_compose_files: